-During the period covered by this report (2), Sweden contributed at least SEK 126 035 000 to mine action.
-Most of this was channelled through the Swedish International Development Cooperation Agency (Sida).
-For details, see the attached Table 1.
+During the period covered by this report (2023), Sweden contributed at least 124 017 383 SEK to mine action in its wider sense - to clear all explosive remnants of war.
+Most of this support was channelled through the Swedish International Development Cooperation Agency (Sida).
+For detailed information, please see Table 1